chandabindu/moller_tracking/README.md

-# SBS-offline
+# MOLLER-tracking
-Reconstruction and analysis code for SuperBigBite (SBS) experiments
+Reconstruction and analysis code for MOLLER experiments (Thanks to SBS-offline)

 Build prerequisites: